swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerconnectfull.md

 ---

 # OnPlayerConnectFull
-This event is triggered when player has sent final message in the connection sequence
+This event is triggered when player_connect_full is triggered.
 ::: tabs
 @tab Lua
 ```lua